Skip to content

 Table of Contents

-Making Global Sense updates Common Sense
+Making Global Sense mirrors Thomas Paine’s four-part structure in Common Sense .

 Part I.